Elon Musk's 'desi' look in AI-generated pictures goes viral, see his reaction

-The picture was created using Midjourney and showcased Elon Musk as an Indian groom, donning a golden sherwani and embracing the grandeur of a desi celebration.
-The AI-generated pics also depicted him dancing with wedding guests, striking regal poses and even riding a horse
+The picture was created using Midjourney and showcased Elon Musk as an Indian groom, donning a golden sherwani and embracing the grandeur of a desi celebration

 Elon Musk has been in the limelight for quite some time now.
 Recently an AI-generated picture of the SpaceX owner has gone viral on social media which even caught the billionaire's own interest.